mrnorman/YAKL/README.md

     array_dev_f(i,j) = 0;
   });

+  // This is an example of a Fortran-style loop nest with non-standard loop bounds
   // do j = -1 , ny-2
   //   do i = 2 , nx+1
   yakl::fortran::parallel_for( yakl::fortran::Bounds<2>({-1,ny-2},{2,nx+1}) , YAKL_LAMBDA (int j, int i) {